tangowhisky37/CoderDojo/README.md

 - 190917 : Location confirmed.
 Kicking off first session on the 24th of Sep.
 - 230917 : Learning Management System setup.
 4 Scratch programming courses setup.
 - 041017 : Weekly (Sunday morning) sessions being run out of Williamstown (Hobsons Bay) Library.
 Interested volunteers please volunteering section below.
+- 091017 : Change in hours - Weekly sessions for Term 4 being run on Sunday at 1000 Hrs AEST at Williamstown Community Library.

 ## What Is A CoderDojo